 As well as writing this blog and hosting our ‘sister’ blog – The Diaries of Miss Fanny Chapman, we have published 2 books during 2016 –

 Both commissioned by Pen and Sword Books and available in all good bookshops or directly from Pen and Sword Books.

 Our first book tells the story of the well known courtesan, whose name is synonymous with Georgian scandal.
 The book is not simply about Grace, but about her extended family too and introduces many facts and pieces of information hitherto unknown.

 Our second book ‘A Right Royal Scandal‘ begins where our first ends, and leads us into a different era; one of our heroines this time being of the Victorian era.
 A fascinating story of rags to riches.
 Although, a follow-on from Grace’s story and she does get a mention in it, it is very much a stand-alone book.

 We are presently working on our third book, which is due out towards the end of 2017.
 This one see us very much returning to the Georgian era where we have another biography.
-It is again factual, and tells the story of an amazing, yet virtually unknown Georgian.

 All our books are completely factual and have taken years of painstaking research to piece together the stories from snippets of information, but ones that we hope will appeal to readers of historic fiction as much as to those who are interested in factual history and genealogy.

 If you would like to know more about our interests then why not follow us on Twitter.